 On this page:

-The Australian Skills Quality Authority (ASQA), the Tertiary Education Quality and Standards Agency (TEQSA) and the Secretary of the Department of Education, Skills and Employment (DESE) are referred to as 'ESOS agencies'.
+The Australian Skills Quality Authority (ASQA), the Tertiary Education Quality and Standards Agency (TEQSA) and the Secretary of the Department of Education are referred to as 'ESOS agencies'.

 - Registration fact sheet for higher education, foundation programs and ELICOS

 - Registration fact sheet for VET courses and ELICOS

 - Registration fact sheet for schools

 ASQA is the ESOS agency for all National VET Regulator (NVR) registered training organisations (within the meaning of the National Vocational Education and Training Regulatory Act 2011) in all states and territories.